Trump Instills Hope of a Trade War Resolution

-Earlier today, CPI in Germany was reported in line with expectations.
-The release did not have much of an impact on the exchange rate.
+GDP growth in Germany declined by 0.1% in the second quarter.
+This was in line with analyst forecast and did not have much of an impact on the exchange rate.

 This article was originally posted on FX Empire

 More From FXEMPIRE:

 - This is Not a Game Changer – Sell Strength in Risk

 - The U.S. Yield Curve Inverts, Relief Rally In Equities Fizzles, Weak Data Stokes Fears In Asia

 - Market Mood Brightened by China Tariff Delay

 - The best-laid plans of traders and Investors often go Awry.